 It’s no wonder why we encounter business owners asking questions about WC such as, “Why do I need it? and, “How can I afford it?”
 If you’re asking yourself similar questions, here we’ve provided 5 important workers’ compensation facts every business owner needs to know.

 5 Workers’ Compensation Facts Business Owners Need to Know

 - Even if you’re not required to have it, you still need it – In states such as Texas where workers’ compensation isn’t mandatory, many business owners wrongly believe it’s a business expense they can forego.
 However, even though coverage isn’t required by law, all businesses are accountable to the state’s workers’ compensation laws for injured workers.
 That means that without workers’ compensation insurance in place, you are putting your business at significant risk.
 Companies without workers’ compensation can face high fines, as well as potential lawsuits, if an employee gets injured on the job and can prove that their employer was negligent.
+You can read this article to find out more.
 Because of this alone, many small business owners opt to be covered by a workers’ compensation insurance plan.